 room an alternative use, and kids can perform for their friends or parents.
 Sit back and enjoy as they reach for the high notes or thoroughly sound-proof the space; either way, it will keep them occupied for hours.

 Why stop at a karaoke machine.
 Some of our favorite home theaters not only have a dedicated stage in front of the screen but go as far as installing a curtain.
 Fitting in a performance area is space-dependent, but if there’s room, a stage that is a step or two higher than the floor can give kids the license to get truly creative.
 Let them stage kung-fu shows, showcase their latest ballet moves, or try out some magic tricks.

 7. Games consoles

 More and more family-friendly home theaters are tapping into the popularity of gaming.
-Taking full advantage of the surround sound and giant screens by kitting the room out with the latest gaming technology.
+Take full advantage of the surround sound and giant screens by kitting the room out with the latest gaming technology.
 If kids are on the scene, it’s worth hooking up their favorite consoles.
-That way the room isn’t just limited to family movie night and perhaps family-gaming will become a new Friday night favorite.
+That way the room isn’t just limited to family movie night and perhaps family gaming will become a new Friday night favorite.
 After all, nothing beats a Mario Kart marathon when it comes to home entertainment.

 8. Waiting area

 Why not ramp up the experience by creating dedicated waiting areas for family-friendly home theaters.
 Add that half-hour of anticipation before the doors open and get kids excited about what they might be about to see.
 Ideally, locate a waiting space in a large hall outside the theater area or an adjacent room.
 It could be decorated with movie memorabilia, benches, and be a place to gather and chat before the movie kicks off.
 Particularly useful in families where an adult wants to be present when the kids are let loose in the actual movie theater room.